vfalies/EnvDev/README.md

 ## Troubleshooting

+- 3.0 version of EnvDev, store configuration in `profiles` directory.

-2.4 & 2.5 version of EnvDev, has add new environment constants in `.env` file.
+- 2.4 & 2.5 version of EnvDev, has add new environment constants in `.env` file.
 If you use an older version, this file must be update with all constants presents in `.env.dist`.

 ## Open source